Debating Sustainable Event Tourism Strategies!

 It will also deal with issues pertaining to additional revenue generating streams inclusive of crowd funding, integrating big data, virtual reality, digital and social media into the event experience as well as creating online audio and video channels to further increase income.

-The Masterclass will have a major focus on event tourism and how organisers could use their economic impact research reports as an effective tool to get government support for their events.
+The Forum will have a major focus on event tourism and how organisers could use their economic impact research reports as an effective tool to get government support for their events.

 – The Role of Government in Creating an Enabling Economic Environment for Sustainable Major Events